18F/before-you-ship/_pages/infrastructure/aws.md

 parent: Infrastructure
 ---

 At 18F, we use [Amazon Web Services](https://aws.amazon.com/) (AWS) as our [infrastructure as a service](https://en.wikipedia.org/wiki/Cloud_computing#Infrastructure_as_a_service_.28IaaS.29) (IaaS).
 We have separate AWS accounts for our production systems and [sandboxes](../sandbox) for development and testing.
 If you're used to developing locally, you should feel empowered to do everything you'd like in an AWS [sandbox account](../sandbox).
 Note that AWS is currently the **only** approved IaaS provider.
-You're free to develop purely locally as long as you'd like, but _if you want to get a system with online, AWS and cloud.gov are your only options_, of which cloud.gov is preferred.
+You're free to develop purely locally as long as you'd like, but _if you want to get a system online, AWS and cloud.gov are your only options_, of which cloud.gov is preferred.

 In particular, you *cannot* send traffic from the internet to your local machine - you *must* use a sandbox account for this purpose.